-Systems often absorb pressure for years before something gives way.
-Then suddenly, what was once immovable shifts.
-These are windows of change - moments when constraints loosen and new possibilities appear.
-They can open after a crisis, a leadership transition, or even a quiet accumulation of frustration.
-What matters is recognising that a window has opened before it closes again.
+Systems can absorb pressure for years before something gives way.
+Then suddenly, what was once immovable shifts quickly.
+These seemingly sudden shifts, actually the result of accumulated pressure, are true windows of change: moments when constraints loosen and new possibilities appear.
+They can open after a crisis, a leadership transition, or even a quiet accumulation of experience where everyone knows something has to shift.
+What matters is recognising that a window has opened and that it will close again, usually fairly quickly.

-Transformation researchers describe this as the release–reorganisation phase of the adaptive cycle: when structures that once kept things stable start to dissolve, releasing energy and creativity for renewal.
+This is the release–reorganisation phase of the Adaptive Cycle: when structures that once kept things stable start to dissolve, releasing resources and energy for renewal and change.
 In these moments, small actions can have outsized effects because the system is fluid and searching for new coherence.
-Many miss the chance because they focus on restoring the old order instead of shaping the next one.
+Sometimes we miss the chance because we focus on restoring the old system instead of shaping the next one.

 Something to chew on:

-What patterns or conversations hint that your system might be ready for reorganisation and who would you trust to step through that window with you?
+What patterns or conversations hint that your system might be ready for reorganisation?

 Resilience Bites offers weekly insights from the Australian Resilience Centre, drawn from decades of work alongside communities across Australia and internationally.
 Each Bite explores an aspect of resilience and closes with a reflective question to chew on.